RodrigoAlmeida99/crawlers_scheduler/README.md

 Part of showing engineering maturity is naming what a system *doesn't* do:

-- **Polling, not event-driven.** A 5-second loop is simple and robust but not sub-second precise — perfectly adequate for daily/weekly data jobs, not for low-latency triggers.
+- **Polling, not event-driven.** A 5-second loop is simple and robust but not sub-second precise: perfectly adequate for daily/weekly data jobs, not for low-latency triggers.
 - **No dependency DAGs (yet).** Flows are scheduled independently; there's no "run B after A succeeds" edge.
-This was a conscious scope cut — the fleet is embarrassingly parallel.
+This was a conscious scope cut: the fleet is embarrassingly parallel.
 - **Single-node.** The engine runs on one Windows host.
 That's a feature for this context (simplicity, cost) and a ceiling for scale.
 - **Retries are manual/status-driven** rather than automatic with backoff.
 - **Secrets via `.env`.** Fine for a trusted internal host; a managed secret store would be the next step for a broader deployment.